Continental Congress publishes the Tory Act

 On March 14, 1776, Alexander Hamilton receives his commission as captain of a New York artillery company.
 Throughout the rest of 1776, Captain Hamilton established himself as a great military…

-On March 17, 1776, British forces are forced to evacuate Boston following General George Washington’s successful placement of fortifications and cannons on Dorchester Heights, which overlooks the city from the…
+During the American War for Independence, British forces are forced to evacuate Boston following Patriot General George Washington’s successful placement of fortifications and cannons on Dorchester Heights, which overlooks the…